San Diego City College logo

 San Diego, CA 92101

-San Diego City College in San Diego is a public community college offering three nursing pathways: the traditional Associate Degree in Nursing (ADN) for prelicensure RN preparation, an LVN to RN option that includes a required transition course before entering second-year nursing courses, and an LVN 30-unit option that meets minimum coursework to sit for NCLEX-RN as a non graduate.
-Admission is handled through California Community College multi criteria points rather than first come, first served, and the department notes that transfer students are not currently accepted due to limited clinical placements.
+San Diego City College is a public community college in downtown San Diego, offering three nursing pathways: an Associate Degree in Nursing (ADN) for pre-licensure RN students, an LVN to RN (ADN) option that includes a transition course before entering second-year nursing courses, and an LVN 30-unit option for NCLEX-RN eligibility as a non-degree pathway.
+The program is approved by the California Board of Registered Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).
+Admission is competitive and uses the California Community College Chancellor’s Office multi-criteria point system, rather than first-come, first-served.

 San Diego City College offers a comprehensive Associate Degree in Nursing (ADN) program, designed to prepare students for the NCLEX-RN exam and subsequent licensure as a Registered Nurse (RN) in California.